MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

 Quickstart Guide
 ================

-The following assumes you have already installed mosdef_cassandra as detailed in our installation instructions.
-More details on the ``System`` and ``Moves`` objects can be found under Concepts.
+The following assumes you have already installed MoSDeF Cassandra as detailed in our installation instructions.
+Details of the ``System`` and ``Moves`` objects can be found under Guides.

 Let's start by setting up an NVT Monte Carlo simulation of OPLS-AA methane.
 We will use the ``mbuild`` and ``foyer`` packages to create